icgrp/doblink/README.md

 3. We create one cpp file and one header file for each operator.
 In [./input_src/rendering/operators](./input_src/rendering/operators), we can see 6 operators to be mapped to partial reconfigurable pages.
-4. We can set the page number and target (HW or riscv) in the header file for each [operator](input_src/rendering/operators/data_redir_m.h).
+4. We can set the page number and target (HW or RISC-V) in the header file for each [operator](input_src/rendering/operators/data_redir_m.h).

 ```c